Anti-Japan protests reignite across China on occupation anniversary

 "The unlawful landing of the Japanese right-wingers on the Chinese territory of the Diaoyu islands was a gravely provocative action violating Chinese territorial sovereignty," Chinese Foreign Ministry spokesman Hong Lei said in a statement.

-The activists briefly landed on one of the islands, having paddled up to it in a rubber raft and swam ashore before returning to the boat, Japanese broadcaster NHK said.
+The activists briefly landed on one of the islands, having paddled up to it in a rubber raft and swum ashore before returning to the boat, Japanese broadcaster NHK said.

 A flotilla of around 1,000 Chinese fishing boats is also reported by Chinese and Japanese media to be heading to the area.